byu-cpe/ecen522r-hw-security/_labs/modchip.md

 ### System Overview

-The figure below shows a simplified schematic view of the Microcontroller and Flash memory which provides key to the system.
+The figure below shows a simplified schematic view of the Microcontroller and flash memory which provides key to the system.
 Modchipping this FLASH will cause the system to get a different key (usually a more powerful key).
 In this experiment, we will change the key data that is communicated through the SPI bus without replacing the FLASH memory.
 We can force the data on the MISO wire to different values by connecting the Modchip soldering point (please find on P2 or P9) to another source.
 To make things simpler, we’ll short it to ground in this experiment.

 <p align="center">
     <img src="{% link media/labs/spi_bus_uc.png %}" width="700" alt="Modchip attack" />